open-telemetry/oteps/text/0156-columnar-encoding.md

 ## Appendix C - Parameter Tuning and Design Optimization

-This section describes the systematic approach used to optimize the Arrow OTLP design and its parameters.
+This section describes the systematic approach used to optimize the OTel Arrow design and its parameters.
 The approach is based on an optimization technique called "blackbox optimization" which allows to describe the system to be optimized as a black box with a set of input parameters and an output corresponding to the value of a function to be optimized